DVD-Quant: Data-free Video Diffusion Transformers Quantization: Experiments

 \subsection{Integrate with Cache Mechanism}

-To demonstrate the orthogonal compatibility of $\ours$ with other compression paradigms, we conduct a systematic integration study with one of the SOTA cache methods TeaCache~\cite{teacache}.
-As illustrated in~\Cref{tab:teacache}, $\ours$ maintains its compression efficiency alongside TeaCache~\cite{teacache}, achieving additive speedup (up to \textbf{4.85$\times$}) without degrading key video generation metrics.
+To demonstrate the orthogonal compatibility of $\ours$ with other compression paradigms, we integrate it with one of the SOTA cache methods TeaCache~\citep{teacache}.
+As illustrated in Tab.~\ref{tab:teacache}, $\ours$ maintains its compression efficiency alongside TeaCache~\citep{teacache}, achieving additive speedup (up to \textbf{4.85$\times$}) without degrading key video generation metrics.
 This validates the practicality of $\ours$ in resource constrained scenarios where multiple optimization dimensions could be jointly addressed.